This 3.4-mile hike leads to gorgeous views from the summit of Sharp Top. You will be treated with gorgeous views of the area around you.

 You start up the trail near the nature center.
 There is a plaque there that mentions that Sharp Top was once believed to be the tallest mountain in Virginia and that a stone from this mountain was used to build the Washington Monument.
 On the stone in the monument, it is inscribed “From Otter’s Summit, Virginia’s Loftiest Peak, To Crown a Monument to Virginia’s Noblest Son.”
 It is hard to believe that this was thought to be the highest summit.
-According to recorded elevations, this Sharp Top doesn’t even make the list. (another mountain, also named Sharp Top, is #42)
+According to official elevations, this Sharp Top doesn’t even make the top 50 list. (another mountain, also named Sharp Top, is #42)

 This is an extremely popular hike for families and larger groups, but it definitely has some steep sections.
 However, most people should be able to accomplish this hike since it is only a three-mile round trip (the side trip to Buzzards Roost adds .4 miles).
 The trail starts off with a slow but steady climb and then crosses the bus summit road at .25 miles.
 Continue to climb up the trail which includes some sections of stairs.
 At 1.2 miles, you reach a junction.
 Continue left on the trail to the summit.
 The remaining .3 miles to the summit starts off relatively flat, but there are more sections of rock stairs along the way.
 You will see a day-use only cabin at the summit and stairs to different platforms to soak in the views.
 You will see the Peaks of Otter Lodge and Abbott Lake to the North.
 To the South, you will see Turtle Rock (which some of the adventurous will find a way to climb up it) near the roof of the cabin.
 Go back the way you came.
 When you reach the junction .3 miles from the summit, I would highly recommend adding .2 miles (.4 miles round trip) to check out Buzzard’s Roost.
 The trail is relatively flat with minimal elevation difference.
 You will get more great views from here and can actually get some nice views of the summit of Sharp Top.
 Buzzards Roost does require some rock scrambling and carefully navigating around large rocks, so it isn’t for the faint of heart.
 Once you leave the Roost, go back to the junction and take a left down the trail to make your way back to the car.